apache/doris/docs/en/extending-doris/iceberg-of-doris.md

 - ENGINE needs to be specified as ICEBERG
 - PROPERTIES property.
-    - `hive.metastore.uris`: Hive Metastore service address
+    - `iceberg.hive.metastore.uris`: Hive Metastore service address
-    - `database`: the name of the database to which Iceberg is mounted
+    - `iceberg.database`: the name of the database to which Iceberg is mounted
-    - `table`: the name of the table to which Iceberg is mounted, not required when mounting Iceberg database.
+    - `iceberg.table`: the name of the table to which Iceberg is mounted, not required when mounting Iceberg database.
-    - `catalog.type`: the catalog method used in Iceberg, the default is `HIVE_CATALOG`, currently only this method is supported, more Iceberg catalog access methods will be supported in the future.
+    - `iceberg.catalog.type`: the catalog method used in Iceberg, the default is `HIVE_CATALOG`, currently only this method is supported, more Iceberg catalog access methods will be supported in the future.

 ### Show table structure